miles-iac/milespy/docs/index.rst

   - ku: Kroupa Universal
   - un: Unimodal with variable logarithmic slope
-  - bi: Bimodal with variable massive stars segment logarithmic slope And the isochrones to:
+  - bi: Bimodal with variable massive stars segment logarithmic slope

+And the isochrones to:
   - P: Padova+00
   - B: BaSTI

 Please refer to the `official MILES website <https://research.iac.es/proyecto/miles/pages/ssp-models.php>`_ for more details.
+Also check the relevant publications for each of the models in :doc:`references`.

 .. toctree::
    :maxdepth: 2